TestMasters Albuquerque New Mexico LSAT Prep Courses

 - Instructors who have scored in at least the 98th percentile on an officially administered Law School Admission Test

-- An extensive coursebook containing real LSAT questions, LSAT study drills, numerous analyses, and other LSAT study tools
+- An in-depth coursebook that contains actual LSAT prep questions, LSAT study drills, numerous analyses, and other LSAT study tools

-- Licensed use of over 1300 real LSAT questions
+- Course materials that contain over 1300 real LSAT questions

-- Ten full-length LSAT Prep Tests and access to comprehensive score analyses for each
+- Ten full-length diagnostics with comprehensive performance analyses available for each

 - Access to our Online Resource Center for the purpose of scoring diagnostics and receiving detailed score reports.